Cognigy/Documentation/docs/voice-gateway/technical-capabilities.md

 - [Many speech providers](../voice-gateway/references/tts-and-stt-vendors.md) are available, along with the option to integrate [custom speech API](webapp/speech-services.md#add-a-custom-speech-vendor) tailored to your needs.
 - [Fallback speech configuration](../voice-gateway/webapp/applications.md#add-additional-tts-and-stt-vendor) if the primary vendor fails.
+- Some [STT and TTS providers](./references/tts-and-stt-vendors.md) can be installed [on-premises](./webapp/speech-services.md#on-premises-speech-services).

 ### Call Recording and Storage

-- Call recording via integration with a third-party SIPREC server.
+- [Call recording](./webapp/recent-calls.md#call-recordings) via integration with a third-party SIPREC server.
 - Pausing or resuming transcription and recording to avoid the collection of Personally Identifiable Information (PII).
 - Call recording with no third-party components, [recordings streamed to the preferred cloud storage](../voice-gateway/webapp/recent-calls.md#call-recordings).